 We, like you, are monitoring the COVID-19 outbreak and will adjust our plans as the situation develops.

-As of now we are moving forward with the installation of Susan Philipsz’s The Unquiet Grave scheduled to open on April 4th at The Woodlands.
+As of now the installation of Susan Philipsz’s The Unquiet Grave, originally scheduled to open on April 4, 2020 at The Woodlands, is on hold for the foreseeable future.

 The Unquiet Grave